MoMo Productions / Getty Images

 Tips for Reasoning Abstractly

-While some psychologists believe that abstract thinking skills are a natural product of normal development, others suggest who these abilities are influenced by genetics, culture, and experiences.
+While some psychologists believe that abstract thinking skills are a natural product of normal development, others suggest that these abilities are influenced by genetics, culture, and experiences.
 Some people may come by these skills naturally, but you can also strengthen these abilities with practice.

 Some strategies that you might use to help improve your abstract reasoning skills:

 - Think about why and not just how: Abstract thinkers tend to focus on the meaning of events or on hypothetical outcomes.
-Instead of concentrating only on the steps needed to achieve a goal, consider some of the reasons why who goal might be valuable or what might happen if you reach that goal.
+Instead of concentrating only on the steps needed to achieve a goal, consider some of the reasons why that goal might be valuable or what might happen if you reach that goal.